-A mindful hug, my attention, a good conversation about any topic whatsoever---I'm interested in anything I can ask questions about.
-I can also teach you how to open an avocado, break your bicycle using exclusively the front breaks---the safest, most efficient way to do it---, how to make a big difference in the world without much extra effort, how to compassionately and productively express your frustration :-)
+A mindful hug, my attention, a good conversation about any topic whatsoever---i'm interested in anything you're excited to tell me about.
+I can also teach you how to open an avocado, break your bicycle using exclusively the front breaks---the safest, most efficient way to do it---, how to make a big difference in the world without much extra effort, and how to compassionately and productively express your frustration :-)

-If you'd like, I can also bring you something from Copenhagen.
+If you'd like, i could also bring you something from Copenhagen.
 Without a specific request, you'll probably get Danish pastries or some other of my favorite treats.
-Please advise if you have any dietary constrains!
+Please advise if you have any dietary constrains ;-)

 Countries I’ve Visited

-Canada, England, Finland, Germany, Malaysia, Norway, Portugal, Singapore, South Korea, Sweden
+Canada, England, Finland, Germany, Malaysia, Norway, Portugal, Singapore, South Korea, Sweden, Switzerland

 Countries I’ve Lived In